hzeller/folve/README.md

 ```
 usage: ./folve [options] <original-dir> <mount-point-dir>
 Options: (in sequence of usefulness)
         -C <cfg-dir> : Convolver base configuration directory.
                        Sub-directories name the different filters.
                        Select on the HTTP status page.
+        -t           : Filternames show up as toplevel directory instead
+                       of being switched in the HTTP status server.
         -p <port>    : Port to run the HTTP status server on.
         -r <refresh> : Seconds between refresh of status page;
                        Default is 10 seconds; switch off with -1.
         -g           : Gapless convolving alphabetically adjacent files.
         -b <KibiByte>: Predictive pre-buffer by given KiB (64...16384).
 Disable with -1.
 Default 128.
         -O <factor>  : Oversize: Multiply orig. file sizes with this.
 Default 1.25.
         -o <mnt-opt> : other generic mount parameters passed to FUSE.
         -P <pid-file>: Write PID to this file.
         -D           : Moderate volume Folve debug messages to syslog,
                        and some more detailed configuration info in UI
         -f           : Operate in foreground; useful for debugging.
         -d           : High volume FUSE debug log.
 Implies -f.
         -R <file>    : Debug readdir() & stat() calls.
 Output to file.
 ```

 If you're listening to classical music, opera or live-recordings, then you